 As soon as you are admitted to a programme or a course at Halmstad University it is important that you register for accommodation.

 As an admitted student you will receive an email with information regarding accommodation options, pick-up service, rent, application deadlines and payment instructions.

 All student accommodation in Halmstad is organised by the Student Union.
 For more information on how to register, please contact them directly.

-Please note, the Student Union only support accommodation for admitted students.
-If you are bringing your family and need a different accomodation option, you are responsible for organising this yourself.
+Please note, the Student Union only supports accommodation for admitted students.
+If you are bringing your family and need a different accommodation option, you are responsible for organising this yourself.

 Cost of living

 All students, regardless of whether or not you are required to pay application and tuition fees, must be able to cover your personal living expenses while in Sweden, in order to get a residence permit.